Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 <a name="win3">

 ## Windows
-Running Atlantis on Windows is relatively easy, you just need to follow these three steps:
  1. [Compile Atlantis](#win2)
  2. Create the batch file (**.bat**)
  - Open your plain text editor, such as a Notepad or WordPad document. (e.g. *runAtlantis.bat*)